Bogdanp/browser-connect.vim/README.md

 After doing so, you should be able to evaluate CSS buffers and JS buffers using `<LocalLeader>be` as well as selections of JS.
 The changes should be instantly reflected in your browser.
+Whenever you save a JS file or an HTML page, the template will be fully refreshed, you can also refresh the template without having to save the file using `<LocalLeader>br`.

 Notes
 -----